jbretsch/pvrutils/README.md

     $ ./cleanup.py

-Otherwise use the `-d` or `-s` option to specify a different directory to clean up or a different desired amount of free space.
+Otherwise pass different directories to clean up on the command line or use the `-s` option to specify a different desired amount of free space.
 See the usage information above for details.

 Now create a cronjob to let `cleanup.py` run periodically.
 For example, call